LycheeOrg/LycheeOrg.github.io/docs/md/faq.md

 ### What is new?
 Take a look at the [Changelog](Changelog) to see what's new.

-### How can I easily contact the LycheeOrg organization ?
+### How can I easily contact the LycheeOrg organization?
 There is a gitter associated with the project, feel free to join us there: https://gitter.im/LycheeOrg/Lobby

 ### How can I set thumbnails for my albums?